 - Loss of earning capacity

 - Funeral expenses (when a loved one dies)

 - Past and future costs related to the cancer diagnosis

 In certain cases, the injured party may be entitled to punitive damages.
 Punitive damages, also known as exemplary damages, are damages intended to punish a defendant for outrageous conduct and deter the defendant and others from engaging in similar conduct in the future.

 Again, a lawyer will be able to tell you what you can expect based on the specific facts of your case.

-The Law Offices of Jeffrey S. Glassman takes cases on a contingency fee basis, which means there are no upfront costs.
+The Jeffrey Glassman Injury Lawyers takes cases on a contingency fee basis, which means there are no upfront costs.
 We get paid when we successfully resolve your case through a settlement or jury award.

 Belviq is a prescription medication manufactured by Eisai Inc. that the FDA approved in 2012.
 Physicians prescribed Belviq for obese and overweight patients who were struggling to lose weight.
 Belviq’s active ingredient—lorcaserin—helped patients lose weight by affecting signals in the brain that trigger a person’s appetite.